 Ghirahim is responsible for/creates Dark LinkHow could a magical shadow possibly survive the evil-repelling might of the Master Sword?
 Well, what if Dark Link doesn't just have a Cool Sword of his own, but is really just the created puppet of that dread blade...

-Demise Reincarnated as Ganondorf so He Could Use the TriforceOnly mortals can wield the Triforce, that is why Hylia had to reincarnate as Zelda in order to use it.
+Demise Reincarnated as Ganondorf so he could use the TriforceOnly mortals can wield the Triforce; that is why Hylia had to reincarnate as Zelda in order to use it.
 Demise wanted to use the sacred power for himself, but chances are he couldn't use it because he is also a god.
-This left him in a huge disadvantage in Skyward Sword.
+This left him at a huge disadvantage in Skyward Sword.
 As Ganondorf, Demise could use the Triforce just as well as Zelda and Link can.

 Where the Mogmas are in later gamesThose various holes that are found randomly throughout Hyrule are the result of Mogmas.
 With the exception of a few holes that were clearly intentionally made, they all lead to a small room, maybe with a few enemies, and a treasure.
 Those treasures are actually the treaure whatever Mogma made the hole found.
 Link just coincidentally happens to enter these holes when the Mogma is somewhere else.
 So all those treasures found in random holes are technically stolen.